AIENGINE/ali/README.md

 **Interests and Hobbys:**

 I have yet to figure out how to keep technology out of my personal life.
 Anyway, I follow cppcon regularly and some of my favorite speaker's work inspires me a lot.
-Some of the veterans in C++ community which I follow are: Herb Sutter, Micheal Wong, Fedor Pikus, Jason Turner, Andrei Alexandrescu.
+Some of the veterans in C++ which I follow: Herb Sutter, Micheal Wong, Fedor Pikus, Jason Turner, Andrei Alexandrescu.
 I like to read books, articles on programming, ml in general and history.
 Rest of my time outside of work is consumed by my two lovely daughters currently under the age of 5.

-**Some of the Relevant reference books :**
+**Some of the Relevant reference books in my shelf:**

 - C++ Templates: The Complete Guide (David Vandevoorde, Nicolai M. Josuttis, Douglas Gregor)
 - Professional C++ (Marc Gergoire)